 Finnish retail site SPOT-A-SHOP is a one-stop destination for the best fashion and sportswear discounts on the web.
-A lean start-up keen to expand further afield than their home country, SPOT-A-SHOP created a mobile responsive site, and implemented search marketing with Google AdWords.
+A lean start-up keen to expand further afield than their home country, SPOT-A-SHOP created a mobile responsive site, and implemented search marketing with Google Ads.
 As a result, they have seen clicks increase by 500%, and have expanded into two new international markets in their first year.

 SPOT-A-SHOP aims to help consumers find the best possible fashion and sportswear bargains online.